award

 What causes factory and manufacturing injuries?

-• Chemical spills: exposure to hazardous chemicals over time can take a toll on the employee’s health, especially their lungs.
+• Chemical Spills: Prolonged exposure to hazardous chemicals can significantly impact an employee’s health, especially their respiratory system.

 Repetitive Factory Motions

-One of the most common factory injuries involves repetitive motions that factory workers engage in.
+One of the most common types of injuries in factories involves repetitive motions that workers perform regularly.
+These repetitive actions can lead to severe joint pain and other musculoskeletal issues.
 Examples of repetitive motions include:

 Is a personal injury claim the same as a worker’s compensation claim?